This article explains how admins can create a Real-Time data job to transfer data from Gainsight to Salesforce using the Salesforce connector.

-- For Gainsight to Salesforce Real-Time Sync, only a total of 14 fields, from 3 objects ( Company, Company Person and Case), are supported.
+- For Gainsight to Salesforce Real-Time Sync, only 20 fields from each object ( Company, Company Person and Case), are supported.

 - Only Gainsight Currency ISO code and currency conversion rate at Gainsight are accepted in fields that support multiple currencies.

 - Formula fields/Calculated fields and Rich Text area fields do not support Real-time sync, as Salesforce does not produce events for these fields.

 - Ensure you map all the Salesforce mandatory fields either in the Real-Time section or as an identifier of the job.

 - Identifiers are present under the Scheduled Fields tab and any change on identifiers alone will not be supported to sync data in Real-Time to Salesforce.